Best Practices for Ambient Lighting and Exposure in Enscape

 Only the wall material was changed in this rendered image

 It is not uncommon for a Revit family to not have a material associated with it, as materials can be freely deleted in a Revit project; in fact, it is possible to delete all materials in a Revit project.
 Enscape deals with Loadable Families the same way, applying an aesthetically pleasing white tone.

 Ok, that makes sense.
 But what if my design or client dictates the walls are a darker color?
 There are a couple of ways to deal with this.
 As mentioned at the beginning of this post, proper materials and lights almost always result in a nice image.
-So, just to make this point again, here is what the space would look like by just adding lights, using a more refined material, and not changing any Enscape settings.
-If this were a real space, a photo would look very much like this real-time rendered scene.
+So, just to make this point again, here is what the space would look like by just adding interior lighting, using a more refined material, and not changing any Enscape settings.
+If this were a real space, a photo would look very much like this real-time rendered image.

-Only lighting fixtures added to the scene
+Only lighting fixtures were added to the scene

 Enscape visual settings

 If you are not ready to place light fixtures, or your MEP consultant has not added them to their model yet, you can still quickly get a great looking image from Enscape.
 If we open the Enscape Visual Settings dialog from within Revit, we can use the Rendering Quality setting to adjust overall image quality as seen here:

 Enscape rendering quality settings used in the image above:

 For some, realistic ambient lighting and high-quality graphics are secondary.
 If you don’t want to spend time on lighting your scene at this point, consider setting the rendering quality to “Draft” mode for an evenly lit display of your project.

 TIP: Setting Enscape’s Rendering Quality to Draft will make for a much smoother VR experience.
 Particularly helpful on very large and complex projects.